 View from Route 38 of a coal-mining road in the hills along the Virginia-Kentucky border, Lee County.

 In the 1700’s this region was mostly uninhabited and coveted as a rich hunting ground by Native peoples.
 Migrating bands of Cherokee, Shawnee, Chickasaw and other tribes entered this wilderness at their own risk, frequently clashing but the payoff was well worth it, particularly in winter when food and game elsewhere could be scarce or too competitive.
-Additionally,not well known is the fact that in the first two centuries of settlement before it became absorbed into English North America, the region was quite a mixing bowl of cultures and peoples; visited by Spanish conquistadors, French metis, Ulster Scots, German farmers, and finally by English settlers and later, both free and enslaved blacks.
-Early explorers included backwoodsmen, “longhunters” with colorful names like Elisha Walden, Uriah Stone, “Big Foot” Spencer, and of course that prototype of American folklore, Daniel Boone.
-Less known are the many heroic frontierswomen who endured incredible hardships, like Mary Draper Ingels and “Mad Ann” Bailey; the latter served as a messenger in the French and Indian War and lived alone in a hut on Warm Springs Mountain.
+Additionally,not well known is the fact that in the first two centuries of settlement before it became absorbed into English North America, the region was quite a mixing bowl of cultures and peoples; visited by Spanish conquistadors, French metis, Ulster Scots, German farmers, English settlers, and later on by both free and enslaved blacks.
+Early explorers included backwoodsmen, “longhunters” with colorful names like Elisha Walden, Uriah Stone, “Big Foot” Spencer, and of course that mainstay of American folklore, Daniel Boone.
+Less known are the many heroic frontierswomen who endured incredible hardships, like Mary Draper Ingels and “Mad Ann” Bailey; the latter served as a messenger in the French and Indian War and lived alone for a time in a hut atop Warm Springs Mountain.
 She was an expert guide to settlers and local militia in this rugged region also known as Allegheny; Algonquian for “endless”.
 Understandably so; comprising the eastern high country of the Mississippi River basin and headwaters to several large rivers that flow to the Atlantic, this mountain realm is not as high as the Smokies but is far more extensive with long, parallel mountain ranges that run in a generally southwest-northeast alignment and whose heights attain an average elevation of between 2,500 and 4,000 feet.
 North-south running roads offer a pretty easy drive as they follow narrow valley corridors, a mostly agricultural landscape between ridges.
 The east-west running roads, except where they pass thru a gap or valley, tend to “cut across the grain” so to speak, encountering hairpin curves, switchbacks, and steep gradients as they climb and descend mountains ad infinitum (be kind to your brakes, try down gearing it).